 - A weapon is any instrument or device designed primarily for use in inflicting death or injury upon a human being or animal, and which is capable of inflicting death or injury when used in the manner for which it was designed.
 Additionally, any instrument or device of any sort whatsoever which is actually used in such a manner as to indicate that the possessor intends to inflict death or injury upon another, and which, when so used, is capable of inflicting death or injury upon another, is a weapon.

-- Weapons include any pistol, revolver, shotgun, machine gun, rifle or other firearm, BB or pellet gun, Taser or stun-gun, bomb, grenade, mine or other explosive or incendiary device, ammunition, archery equipment, dagger, stiletto, switchblade knife, or knife having a blade exceeding five inches in length.
+- Weapons include any pistol, revolver, shotgun, machine gun, rifle or other firearm, BB or pellet gun, electrical projectile, bomb, grenade, mine or other explosive or incendiary device, ammunition, archery equipment, dagger, stiletto, switchblade knife, or knife having a blade exceeding five inches in length.
 Residents of university housing may possess knives having a blade exceeding five inches for cooking purposes.

 - A "weapon" also means an object that is not an instrument capable of inflicting death or injury but closely resembles such an instrument (for example, a realistic toy, replica, imitation weapon or look-a-like gun that is reasonably capable of being mistaken for a real weapon) or the student used the object in a manner that created the impression that the object was such an instrument (for example, wrapping a hand in a towel to create the appearance of a gun).

-Unauthorized or attempted unauthorized entry, occupation or use of any university-owned or controlled property, equipment or facilities is a violation.
-It is a violation to enter restricted areas of the university such as restricted research areas and utility tunnels.
+Unauthorized or attempted unauthorized entry, occupation or use of any leased or university-owned or controlled property, equipment or facilities is a violation.
+This applies to university housing, which includes all types of university residence housing such as halls and apartments, and also includes universitiy-recognized housing which includes fraternity and sorority chapter dwellings.
+It is a violation to enter restricted areas of the university such as restricted research areas, restricted or closed offices, and utility tunnels.
 Remaining in or on premises after permission to remain has been revoked also is trespassing. top